-- Where an impact is identified, record the location, establish a monitoring regime, and complete an investigation to determine the cause of the impact and identify the appropriate management and/or restoration approach. - Where an impact is identified along an established monitoring transect, note the location and complete an investigation to determine the cause of the impact and identify the appropriate management and/or restoration approach.
+- Where an impact is identified, record the location, establish a monitoring regime, and complete an investigation to determine the cause of the impact and identify the appropriate management, maintenance and/or rehabilitation approach. - Where an impact is identified along an established monitoring transect, note the location and complete an investigation to determine the cause of the impact and identify the appropriate management, maintenance and/or rehabilitation approach.

-In addition to the restoration measures described in Section 5.2, a range of operational management measures (Section 5.1) will be implemented both to mitigate the risk of impacts occurring as well as to manage any potential downstream impacts arising (e.g. downstream sedimentation or water quality impacts).
+In addition to the measures described in Section Error!
+Reference source not found., a range of operational management measures (Section 5.1) will be implemented both to mitigate the risk of impacts occurring as well as to manage any potential downstream impacts arising (e.g. downstream sedimentation or water quality impacts).